rockettheme/docs/Docs/wordpress/themes/osmosis/INDEX.md

 ![][osmosis]

 Osmosis follows a vibrant, but elegant design direction, allowing for full width beautiful backgrounds in the header, fixing them as the site's focal point.
-An excellent method of making the template unique with a few simple steps.
+An excellent method of making the theme unique with a few simple steps.

 Requirements
 -----